- Who can take part in the language courses?

 To take part in the courses, you have to register online.

 The cost of each course is listed alongside the timetable for each language.
-1 COURSE EACH SEMESTER IS FREE FOR KIT STUDENTS (financed by tuition fees).
+1 COURSE EACH SEMESTER IS FREE FOR KIT STUDENTS (financed by quality assurance funds).
 Further courses are charged at the rates indicated on the website.
 You can find general information about this (in German) at Gebuehr.

 During the semester break there are French, English and Italian intensive courses.
-You can find more information on the respective pages of the website.
+You can find more information on the relevant pages of this website.

-Participants who attend regularly and pass the exam receive a graded certificate at the end of the course.
-In general 1 ECTS-point is awarded per class hour (45mins) if you pass the exam (provided that you don’t miss class more than 3 classes).
+Participants who attend regularly (at least 80 %) AND pass the final test receive credit points (ECTS).
+In general, 1 ECTS-point is awarded per class hour (45mins) if you pass the exam (provided that you do not miss class more than 3 classes).
 This means 2 hours (90mins) = 2 ECTS, 3 hours (135mins) = 3 ECTS.
 2 “SWS” refers to a 90 min/week language course.

-Since summer semester 2018 we have used KIT's electronic accreditation system.
+Since summer semester 2018, KIT's electronic accreditation system has been used.
 Whether or not your grades are accredited electronically depends on whether your study programme is in the CAS system.

-To check this you can log into the Study Portal.
-By selecting “Examination Registration and Unregistration”, you can see in which system your study programme is managed.
+To check this, you can log in to the Study Portal.
+By selecting “Examination Registration and Deregistration”, you can see in which system your study program is managed.